 The allegations target 3M, earplug maker Moldex-Metric Inc., and Aearo Technologies Inc. for the product defects and subsequent injuries.
 Moldex has alleged in lawsuits that a 3M dual-ended earplug had previously failed to pass certain safety tests, which violated its military sales contracts.

 This qui tam lawsuit claims 3M was aware of the defect for several years.
-3M dual-ended Combat Arms™ earplugs were standard issue in certain branches of the military during foreign conflicts between 2003 and 2015, and have likely caused thousands of soldiers to suffer hearing loss and tinnitus, exposed millions to injury risk caused by 3M defective earplugs.
+3M dual-ended Combat Arms™ earplugs were standard issue in certain branches of the military during foreign conflicts between 2003 and 2015, and have likely caused thousands of soldiers to suffer ear injury, hearing loss and tinnitus, exposed millions to injury risk caused by 3M defective earplugs.
 3M employees were allegedly aware of the earplug defects as early as 2000, years before 3M became the only provider of earplugs to the military.

 If you or a loved one has suffered an injury due to 3M defective earplugs, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.